seanbreckenridge/mlength/README.md

 - `list-movies -X mlength -d path -o min` (find shortest movie in current directory)
 - `list-movies -X mlength -d all | sort -n` (sort results by length)

+If the media file is modified, the cache is recomputed.

 ### Tests

 ```bash